 • Piston compressors are mobile, cheaper, but noisier, while screw compressors are quieter, more durable, and suitable for more intensive use.

-• Choose the compressor (or air tank) based on, among other things, your air consumption.
+• Choose the compressor (or air receiver) based, among other things, on your air consumption.

-• For use in the food industry and healthcare, choose oil-free piston compressors, or screw devices with suitable food-grade oil.
+• For food industry and healthcare use, choose oil-free piston compressors or screw devices with food-grade oil.